 “You need to know all of that before you ask me to move to Newcastle with you.”

-She got up with her bowl, Maeve still in her left arm, and placed it in the sink.
-She turned off the water and poured it into the French press for the coffee, putting the top on and turning to me.
+She got up with her bowl, Maeve still in her left arm, and placed the bowl and spoon in the sink.
+She lifted the kettle and poured it into the French press for the coffee, putting the top on and turning to me.

 In her pajamas, holding Maeve in her pajamas, her hair disheveled, she looked at me.